Doctor Tells All on Complications During Labour

 Fortunately, the majority of breech presentations are detected prior to labour.
 The obstetrician may offer a procedure called external cephalic version (ECV): external pressure is exerted on the mother’s tummy in order to manually move the baby to a head-down position.

-In mothers who decline ECV and whose babies remain in breech presentation before labour, caesarean delivery would have to be planned.
+In mothers who decline ECV and whose babies remain in a breech presentation before labour, caesarean delivery would have to be planned.
 Some mothers present to hospital in labour without finding out in advance that their babies are in breech presentation.

-In these cases, emergency caesarean delivery will have to be carried out.
+In these cases, an emergency caesarean delivery will have to be carried out.
 Very rarely, if the mother is in advanced labour where delivery of the baby is imminent, an assisted breech delivery may be carried out.
 Obstetricians tend to avoid doing assisted breech deliveries nowadays as they carry a higher risk of injury to the baby.

 Mothers are increasingly giving birth at a much later age.
 Coupled with the fact that mothers of Asian ethnicity have a stronger family history of diabetes, this puts them at higher risk of developing diabetes during pregnancy.